haebinhan/bitsandbytes.github.io/_posts/2023-05-16-comptia-a+-core-1-study-guide-part-2.md

 - Microscopic droplets of ink
 - High quality images
 - Prone to smearing and fading
+- Two main types of print heads: piezoelectric and thermal

 <br>
 ####  ೃ⁀➷ Thermal Printer